seed-ecosystem/seed-whitepaper/protocol/queues/SPECIFICATION.md

 ```

 Apparently, we got `status = false` and a new event with `nonce = 2`.
 That way server says to us,
-that while we were trying to send our message, some client was faster and already got his message
+that while we were trying to send our message, some client was faster and already got their message
 in database before ours.
 So, new nonce is now `3` and we resend our message with that nonce.

 We do that, until we can finally insert our message.
 In official apps there is a limit on 20 attempts